OtmaneAzeroualDZHW/IDS-prototype/README.md

 Rather, the following paper can be found on the subject:

-Azeroual, O .; Nikiforova, A. (2022).
-Apache Spark and MLlib based intrusion detection system or how the big data technologies can secure the data.
-Information MDPI (under review).
+Azeroual O, Nikiforova A. Apache Spark and MLlib-Based Intrusion Detection System or How the Big Data Technologies Can Secure the Data.
+Information.
+2022; 13(2):58. https://doi.org/10.3390/info13020058